AveryClapp/Orderbook/README.md

 ## Iterative Benchmarking

 With the goal of making this as fast as possible, I figured it would be a good idea to document the journey from making this fast as possible starting from a working version.
 This starts with no explicit optimizations and then goes through step by step what I refined to improve performance.
+For the sake of brevity, I will analyze just the first (smallest) case for each benchmark output.

 Some Specs: